ymgenesis/Midjourney-Photography-Resource/tipsntricks/tipsntricks.md

 # Tips & Tricks

+- Photorealism is a painting style.
+Photographers wouldn't label their own photographs as photorealistic.
+If you want something resembling a photograph, consider just specifying a camera body, film stock, or simply `photograph` or `35mm photograph`.
 - 35mm focal length generally produces the best focal length results
 - weight film stock to lessen over-saturation (see [weights & phrasing](/weightsnphrasing/weightsnphrasing.md) for examples).
 - Language like `wide shot`, `portrait`, or `zoomed in` can often achieve similar or better results than using focal lengths